rodrigomologni/pokepwa/README.md

 ## 🐸 For Pokémon Trainers

+This Pokédex is available at https://rodrigomologni.github.io/pokepwa/.
-This Pokédex offers comprehensive data on over 1,000 species, featuring:
+It offers comprehensive data on over 1,000 species, featuring:

 - **Visual Identity:** official artwork and a background color reflecting the Pokémon's body color.
 - **Core Data:** National Pokédex ID and official name.